AI is concentrating power. The window to counter this is now.

 What we can still build

-Open infrastructure anyone can use
+Open explanation anyone can use

 OECD.AI 2025; UN 2024